interviewnotes/interviewnotes.github.io/algos/anagrams.md

 ```

 ### Approaches
-#### Sort
+#### Sorting
 * Sort the 2 strings and compare.
 * Example:
   * "siri" sorts to "iirs"
   * "iris" sorts to "iirs"
   * the sorted strings are equal.
-* O(n log n) - n is the maximum length of the 2 strings.
+> :alarm_clock: O(n log n) - n is the maximum length of the 2 strings.

+> :floppy_disk: O(n) - if the string can't be sorted in-place (such as in Java), otherwise O(1)

 #### Using Map
-* Steps
-  1. For String a, create a Map `frequency` of characters and its count.
+1. Create a `map` of character and its count.
-  2. Scan characters in String b, decrement count for corresponding character in `frequency`.
+2. For each character in `a`, update its count in `map`.
+3. For each character in `b`
-     If character does not exist in `frequency`, then the strings are not anagrams.
+  * if character does not exist in `map`, then the strings are not anagrams.
+  * decrement count for that character.
+  * if count is 0, then remove the character from `map`
-  3. If `frequency` is empty, then the strings are anagrams.
+4. If `map` is empty, then the strings are anagrams.
-* O(n) - n is the maximum length of the 2 strings.
+> :alarm_clock: O(n) - n is the maximum length of the 2 strings.

+> :floppy_disk: O(n)

 #### Tip
-* Prepare a customized example for the company you are interviewing with.
+* Prepare a customized example for your interviewer.
 For example, "apple siri" and "spiral pie" are anagrams.
+Find anagrams at https://wordsmith.org/anagram/